-How do Global Story Beats differ from Story Scene Beats?
+How do Story Beats differ from Scene Beats?

-Story scene beats are the essential building blocks, and control what happens.
-Certain beats within a scene parallel the purpose of same-named beats at the global level.
+Scene beats are the essential building blocks, and control what happens.
+Certain beats within a scene parallel the purpose of same-named Story Beats.

-In contrast, the Global Story Beats (GSB) serve as the overall structure of a novel or screenplay, and at that level, a beat can be a single scene or a sequence of scenes.
+The Story Beats serve as the overall structure of a novel or screenplay, and at that level, a beat can be a single scene or a sequence of scenes.

 For example, the SETUP beat at the GSB level comprises a sequence of scenes.

-Discover an Easy Way to Write Your Novel’s Essential Scenes with Global Story Beats
+Discover an Easy Way to Write Your Novel’s Essential Scenes with Story Beats